Branch Office

 What the parent needs to provide is: a set of properly legalised corporate documents, a signed application form (Form MD-2), and the appointment letter for the Head of Branch.
 All of these can be prepared and dispatched from the parent's home country.
 Forra provides a personalised checklist to make this as efficient as possible.

 Yes.
 A Branch may employ both Vietnamese nationals and foreign nationals.
-Foreign employees must hold a valid work permit (or confirmed exemption) issued by MoLISA before commencing employment.
+Foreign employees must hold a valid work permit (or confirmed exemption) issued by the Authority before commencing employment.
 The Branch applies for the work permit on behalf of the employee.

 The Head of Branch, if a foreign national, must also obtain a work permit or confirmed exemption before taking up the role.
 Forra's Global Mobility team manages work permit applications for Branch employees.